 NON NHS MEDICAL EXAMINATIONS AND SERVICES

 Some of our services fall outside the NHS and charges are made for these.
-Services include private medical certificates, signing passport applications, various medical examinations for sport, school, pre-employment, HGV licences, elderly drivers and some immunisations.
+Services include private medical certificates, various medical examinations for sport, school, pre-employment, HGV licences, elderly drivers and some immunisations.
 Please ask our reception staff for full details.

 REFERRAL TO SPECIALIST SERVICES AND CLINICS AND PATIENT CHOICE

 If the doctor decides you need to be referred to a specialist or consultant he/she will discuss your choices of provider of the service you need.
 This may involve registering your referral electronically using a system known as Choose and Book.
 If your referral is made in this way you will leave the surgery with a list of providers and details of how to select your choice and arrange your own appointment